Electric car grants – the ultimate guide

 What car grants are available for electric cars?

-The government electric car grant was launched in 2011 to make buying an electric vehicle more affordable and to kickstart the UK’s electric car revolution as we head towards the 2030 switchover.
+The government electric car grant was launched in 2011 to make buying an electric vehicle more affordable and to kickstart the UK’s electric car revolution as we head towards the 2035 switchover.
 Since its introduction, sales of electric vehicles have increased from 1,000 in 2011 to 100,000 in the first five months of 2022.
 The first EV grant provided up to 35% off the list price of a new plug-in hybrid or pure electric vehicle up to a maximum of £5,000.
 However, since 2018, the grant has gradually been cut.
 Now, (as of 14th June 2022), the grant has been scrapped, as the government claims that successive reductions in the size of the grant and the number of models covered have had little effect on the rapidly accelerating sales, or on the growing range of models being manufactured.
 They believe that the costs of purchasing an electric vehicle have reduced enough that the grant is no longer necessary.
 Electric car drivers can, however, continue to benefit from zero road tax and favourable company car tax rates, which can save drivers more than £2,000 a year.
 All grant applications made before the 14th June 2022 will continue to be honoured.
+The UK Government has also ensured the Benefit-in-Kind tax rate for EVs is to remain low until 2028, meaning drivers can get up to 60% off an electric car lease with salary sacrifice

 Can you get a grant for an electric car charger?